 The idea of creating a watch with a rotating internal bezel that one could operate using an external unit is not terribly new.
 However, it is this new BC4 Flight Timer (Ref.
 690 7615 41 54 LS) timepiece that the Swiss-based brand presented at Baselworld 2008 show that puts the whole concept on its head.

 The Swiss watch making company will soon start selling its new Oris BC4 Flight Timer (Ref.
 690 7615 41 54 LS) automatic timepiece that features a second time zone indicator (aka GMT.)

 Being an ultimate pilot’s watch, it definitely looks like the Swiss engineers have somehow managed to squeeze a whole airplane cockpit into a modestly-sized 42.7mm stainless steel case with a huge vertical crown dominating the view.

 The crown operates the internal rotating bezel.
 You can use it not only as a rudimentary compass if you know how (and even if you don’t know, it is not that difficult: put the watch on a table or any other flat surface with the hour hand pointing at the sun, then keep rotating the inner bezel until the “S” mark stays roughly midways between the hour hand and the 12-hour mark on the dial, now, if you are in the Northern hemisphere, you roughly get your South), but also as a second time-zone thanks to its extra set of bright red Arabic numerals.

-Although I don’t find the contraption to be very comfortable to use, it is still very intuitive: pull the crown upwards and turn it counter- or clockwise to turn the bezel.
+Although I don’t find the contraption to be particularly convenient to use, it is still intuitive enough: pull the crown upwards and turn it counter- or clockwise to turn the bezel.
 Yes, it is that simple.

 With so much information available, the watch doesn’t feel busy to a degree when all the data becomes virtually useless.